affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.8.7 =
+* Improvement: Optimized thumbnails for invalid values.
+* Improvement: Optimized readme's for new Github repository URI.
+* Fix: Fixed some spelling.

 = 0.8.6 =
 * Fix: Fixed the missing product variants.